 Over the last decade, legislation addressing issues facing military parents has become a national trend.
 With the number of custody and visitation issues among military families growing, the National Conference of Commissioners on Uniform State Laws drafted the Uniform Deployed Parents Custody and Visitation Act (UDPCVA) to allow states to adopt a procedure for courts to use when faced with this unique situation.
-During the 2013 legislative session, eight states enacted nine bills addressing deployed parent custody and visitation.
-Of those eight states, Colorado, Nevada, North Carolina, and North Dakota became the first in the nation to adopt the UDPCVA.
-For more information about this legislation passed during the 2013 legislative session, visit the Child Support Project's 2013 Military Parent Custody and Visitation Legislation page.
+Nearly every state has as provision addressing custody and visitation of deployed parents.

 Below is a map illustrating the states that have legislation, a description of the Uniform Deployed Parent Custody and Visitation Act, and a 50-state survey of how states currently address the issue.

 Uniform Deployed Parents Custody and Visitation Act1

 Currently, the Servicemember Civil Relief Act (SCRA) is the only federal statute designed to protect single-parent service members.